 In January, 1834, expressing gratitude at J.P.
-Nichol's approbation of this essay, JSM asks him "to suggest all manner of further developments, clearer explanations and apter illustrations," and goes on: "...
-I am ambitious that the essay, even if for that end it should remain unpublished for twenty years, should become classical and of authority..."
+Nichol's approbation of this essay, JSM asks him "to suggest all manner of further developments, clearer explanations and apter illustrations," and goes on: ". . .
+I am ambitious that the essay, even if for that end it should remain unpublished for twenty years, should become classical and of authority . . ."
 (Earlier Letters, XII, 211).
 Nichol evidently suggested its publication in the London and Westminster (see ibid., 231).
 (See also the headnote, 230 above.)

 The following text is that of 1844; in the variant notes (which derive from the version of 1836), "44" refers to the version in Some Unsettled Questions; "36" to that in the London and Westminster.
-Five of the variants derive also from JSM's corrections in his copy of the article in the London and Westminster (see 313^{r-r} , 314^{x-x} , 328^{x-a} , 330^{f-f} , and 332^{p-p}).
-In the 2nd edition of Some Unsettled Questions several typographical errors were introduced: "successfully" for "successively" (310.15), "definition" for "definitions" (311.10), "been previously been" for "previously been" (311.30), "and" for "and" (312.16), "Téxvy" for "Téxvy" (312.34), "of production" for "of the production" (314.25), and "experimets" for "experiments" (327.34).]
+Five of the variants derive also from JSM's corrections in his copy of the article in the London and Westminster (see $313^{r-r}$ , $314^{x-x}$ , $328^{a-a}$ , $330^{f-f}$ , and $332^{p-p}$ ).
+In the 2nd edition of Some Unsettled Questions several typographical errors were introduced: "successfully" for "successively" (310.15), "definition" for "definitions" (311.10), "been previously been" for "previously been" (311.30), "and" for "and" (312.16), "Tέχυη" for "Tέχνη" (312.34), "of production" for "of the production" (314.25), and "experiments" for "experiments" (327.34).]

-IT MIGHT BE IMAGINED, on a superficial view of the nature and objects of definition, that the definition of a science would occupy the same place in the chronological which it commonly does in the didactic order.
-As a treatise bonb any science usually commences with an attempt to express, a-a36 Philosophical Investigation in that Science b-b36 or [printer's error]

-in a brief formula, what the science is, and wherein it differs from other sciences, so, it might be supposed, did the framing of such a formula naturally precede the successful cultivation of the science c .
+it might be imagined, on a superficial view of the nature and objects of definition, that the definition of a science would occupy the same place in the chronological which it commonly does in the didactic order.
+As a treatise $\frac{b \text{ on } b}{\text{ on } b}$ any science usually commences with an attempt to express, in a brief formula, what the science is, and wherein it differs from other sciences, so, it might be supposed, did the framing of such a formula naturally precede the successful cultivation of the sciencec.

 This, however, is far from having been the case.
 The definition of a science has almost invariably not preceded, but followed, the creation of the science itself.
 Like the wall of a city, it has usually been erected, not to be a receptacle for such edifices as might afterwards spring up, but to circumscribe an aggregation already in existence.
-Mankind did not measure out the ground for intellectual cultivation before they began to plant it; they did not divide the field of human investigation into regular compartments dirst, and thend begin to collect truths for the purpose of being therein deposited; theye proceeded in a less systematic manner.
+Mankind did not measure out the ground for intellectual cultivation before they began to plant it; they did not divide the field of human investigation into regular compartments defirst, and then begin to collect truths for the purpose of being therein deposited; they proceeded in a less systematic manner.
 As discoveries were gathered in, either one by one, or in groups resulting from the continued prosecution of some uniform course of inquiry, the truths which were successively brought into store cohered and became agglomerated according to their individual affinities.
-Without any intentional classification, the facts classed themselvest.
-They became associated in the mind, according to their general and obvious resemblances; and the aggregates thus formed, having to be frequently spoken of as aggregates, came to be denoted by a common name.
+Without any intentional classification, the facts classed fthemselves.
+They became associated g in the mind, according to their general and obvious resemblances; and the aggregates thus formed, having to be frequently spoken of as aggregates, came to be denoted by a common name.
 Any body of truths which had thus acquired a collective denomination, was called a science.
 It was long before this fortuitous classification was felt not to be sufficiently precise.
 It was in a more advanced stage of the progress of knowledge that mankind became sensible of the advantage of ascertaining whether the facts which they had thus grouped together were distinguished from all other facts by any common properties, and what these were.
-The first attempts to answer this question were commonly very hunskilful, and the consequent definitions extremely imperfecth.
+The first attempts to answer this question were commonly very hunskilful, and the consequent definitions extremely imperfect.